MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - **notifications:** allowed, but rare and meaningful;
 - **autostart/services:** forbidden by default (if needed at all—only via explicit user action).

-The point is simple: these are heavy tools and they should not turn into background parasites.
+The point is simple: these are heavy tools and they should not turn into background parasites.<br><br>

 ### Auxiliary applications